KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/2elementvalue.md

 We are using `document.querySelector` here instead of `document.getElementById`.
 We are querying for the class `order-details` instead of element id.
 The `Document` API has different ways to find and access elements from the DOM depending on what you are trying to access and how many elements fit the criteria of the search.
 Check out the references for the section to read more about the different ways to access elements in the DOM.
   {% endhint %}

+1. In Chrome, try adding your name and click the order button.
+Do you see your name added to the web page?
+   {% hint style='tip' %}
+You will use Atom to type code statements and Chrome to verify your work when your web page reloads.
+Don't forget to save _my-script.js_ every time you type a code statement.
+   {% endhint %}